Cardiac Resynchronization Therapy for the Atrium (CRT-A)

-• Atrial dysfunction is the hidden driver of HFpEF decline: fueling AF, hospitalizations, and mortality.
+Atrial dysfunction is a hidden driver of HF progression, fueling AF burden, repeat hospitalizations, and increased mortality.

-• Loss of atrial contraction worsens filling pressures, exercise tolerance, and survival.
+Loss of coordinated atrial contraction elevates left-atrial pressure, impairs ventricular filling, and worsens exercise tolerance and survival.

-• Treating atrial function early prevents irreversible remodeling, preserving both rhythm and pump efficiency.
+Addressing atrial function early may prevent irreversible remodeling—preserving both rhythm and cardiac efficiency.

 Clinical evidence is clear:

-• Atrial dysfunction doubles hospitalization and death risk in HFpEF.
+• Atrial dysfunction doubles hospitalization and mortality risk in HFpEF patients.【Reddy et al., JACC Heart Fail, 2023】

-• No approved therapy exists to restore atrial synchrony.
+• No approved therapy exists to restore atrial synchrony or function in AF-HFpEF.

 Rhythm360™: Intelligent, Multi-Mode CRT-A

-The first implantable system designed to restore atrial function through non-destructive, closed-loop therapy.
+Rhythm360 is an investigational, implantable system designed to restore and maintain atrial function through non-destructive, closed-loop electrical therapy.

-1. Prevention – Detects and suppresses AF triggers before initiation.
+1. Prevention – Detects and suppresses AF triggers.

-2. Sinus Rhythm Restoration – Imperceptibly terminates AF episodes without ablation or shocks.
+2. Sinus Rhythm Restoration – Imperceptibly AF termination without ablation or shocks.

-3. BBp (Bachmann’s Bundle pacing) – Restores biatrial synchrony and optimizes AV timing.
+3. BBp (Bachmann’s Bundle pacing) – Re-synchronizes atrial contraction and improves AV coordination.

-Together, these modes deliver continuous, adaptive CRT-A—sustaining sinus rhythm, preserving atrial transport, and modifying the course of HFpEF.
+Together, these adaptive modes deliver continuous, intelligent Cardiac Resynchronization Therapy for the Atrium (CRT-A) — supporting sinus rhythm, preserving atrial transport, and potentially altering the trajectory of AF-HFpEF.

 • Exciting News from MaxWell Biomedical!